Platinum’s Paradox: A Tale of Beauty and Peril

 Platinum doesn’t just rest in jewelry boxes or laboratory benches; it powers industries’ engines.
 In automotive catalytic converters, it mitigates emissions, while in chemical processing, it transforms raw materials into everyday essentials.
 These roles, though noble, often come with hidden emissions.

 Catalysts in ammonia synthesis or oil refining gradually release trace platinum into the air.
 Jewelry casting and high-speed carving machines churn out inhalable dust.
-In hospitals, healthcare workers handling platinum-based anticancer drugs face risks compounded by direct contact with reactive compounds.
+In hospitals, healthcare workers handling platinum-based anticancer drugs face risks compounded by direct contact with reactive compounds—an often-overlooked dimension of platinum exposure health risks.

 Noble Metals, Hidden Perils: A Case Study on Contamination